gagle/node-binary-reader/README.md

 Suppose a buffer size of 5 bytes (green background).
 The pointer `p` is the cursor and it points to the first byte.
 The pointer `e` is the end and it points to the last byte.
-The `x` bytes are not into memory.
+The `x` bytes are not in memory.
 They need to be read from disk.
-The `y` bytes are already into memory.
+The `y` bytes are already in memory.
 No need to read them again.

 For simplicity, the `x` group of bytes will be less than a buffer size so they can be read with a single i/o call.
 The binary reader takes cares of this and makes all the necessary calls to read all the `x` bytes.